Resolving Contradictions

 Resolving Contradictions is the second solo studio album by English rock musician Andy Mackay, released on Bronze Records in 1978.

-Andy Mackay was once Roxy Music's saxophonist, and some members of the group happen to play on this record.
-This opus is a "concept album" with references to the Chinese culture.
-The cover, designed by Jane Mackay, figures a sort of post-Cultural Revolution scene.
-And the sound of most of the numbers relates to what a western world audience could "know" about Chinese music.
+Andy Mackay was once Roxy Music's saxophonist, and some members of the group play on this album.
+The record is a 'concept album' with references to the Chinese culture.
+The cover, designed by Jane Mackay, figures a post-Cultural Revolution scene.